Destinations Italy Milan & Lakes

 Via Felice Casati 27 · Porta Venezia

-Go early and on a weekday — Pavé is a weekend zoo.
-The Brioche 160 with apricot jam plus a cappuccino is the canonical Milan breakfast.
+Go early and on a weekday; Pavé is a weekend zoo.
+The Brioche 160 with apricot jam and a cappuccino is the Milan breakfast to have.
 Sit down; this is the one morning meal of the trip that doesn't happen at the bar.

 €8Closed Mon